BroadcomMFD/test4z/supportive_cases/zos-connect/README.md

 1. Open a **new terminal** and run the following commands to enter the Test4z and z/OS Connect specific information.
 Ask your mainframe administrator for the information.

-        cd samples
+        cd supportive_cases/zos-connect/

         npm run setTest4z

         npm run setZosConnect

-2. Run the following command.

-       cd ../supportive_cases/zos-connect/

-3. Navigate to src/test/zosConnectSample and change the values of mainDataset and copybook to reflect your environment.
+2. Navigate to src/test/zosConnectSample and change the values of mainDataset and copybook to reflect your environment.
 We are using the CICS Catalog Manager example application.

 # Run the Samples
 - Run the sample using the following command: